arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 Retrosp

 Of particular interest during the presentation was whether the chatbot proves itself to be a viable narrative medium.

+#### Echoing Dimensions

+After the Studio Presentation, we then went on to display a continued version of this project within the Sellerie Weekend during the Berlin Art week in the Kunstraum Potsdamer Strasse.
+Read all about it [**here**](/echoing_dimensions/).

 #### System Prompt